- Section Navigation

 - BOX 8: A check in this box indicates that you are or have been enrolled at Briar Cliff University at least half-time for at least one semester during the calendar year.

 - BOX 9: This box will be checked if you are a student enrolled in a program leading to a graduate-level degree.

 - BOX 10: This box is not used by Briar Cliff University, so it will be blank.

-Additional information concerning the American Opportunity Credit and the Lifetime Learning Credit is available in IRS publication 970, Tax Benefits for Higher Education.
+Additional information concerning the American Opportunity Credit and the Lifetime Learning Credit is available in IRS publication 970, Tax Benefits for Higher Education (PDF).
 You may also refer to the IRS Tax Website's Education Credits section for interactive assistance.
 Other questions concerning eligibility should be directed to your tax professional.
 Briar Cliff University cannot offer tax or legal advice.

 Yes, the person claiming you as a dependent can take the credit if you are otherwise eligible.

 The BCYOU! student portal has all the transactions for your student account.
 They are listed under the financial tab.
 If you need a calendar year copy of your student account statement, please contact the Business Office.

 Check our Academic Costs page for the most recent year's tuituion and fee schedules, or check your personal records for billing statements and cancelled checks.